UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/iteration-01.plan.md

 - **Stand up meeting**:
   - Location: Online or in-person depending on members availability
-  - Time: Every Tuesday, Friday and Sunday from 9 pm to 10 pm
+  - Time: Every Tuesday 12 pm to 1 pm, Friday and Sunday from 9 pm to 10 pm
   - Purposes
     - Progress updates: What has each member done since the last stand-up
     - Determine the next steps and deadlines